Actor-Relational Database Systems: A Manifesto: Modularity and Encapsulation using Logical Actors

-A logical actor primitive can be provided in multiple ways.
-An object-oriented abstraction \cite{BernsteinBGKT14:Orleans,BykovGKLPT11:Orleans} can be used to provide a logical actor primitive where the methods of the object define the computations that can be invoked on the logical actor.
-A function-oriented primitive can also be used by just declaring the logical actors and then defining computations in terms of them.
-In contrast to objects in object-oriented database systems~\cite{AtkinsonBDDMZ89:oo-manifesto}, however, actors in actor database systems are not simply an abstraction to encapsulate data and define behavior on it.
-Logical actors provide the illusion of a thread of control and thus allow the developer to explicitly model the scalable units of her application as well as asynchronous computation and communication as discussed in Tenet~2.
-Logical actors allow decomposition of the data tier in a modular fashion allowing for better isolation of bugs, containment of failures, and management of application complexity.
+We envision that a logical actor would be understood by developers as a logical thread of control and used to capture the modular units of scaling and available parallelism of the application.
+For example, the whole set of logical actors in Figure~\ref{fig:example:app} could be instantiated once per store or group of stores.~At finer granularity, the application could be elastically scaled on the number of carts and sections within a store.
+This abstraction of logical threads of control and parallelism puts actors in actor-relational database systems in contrast to objects in object-oriented database systems~\cite{AtkinsonBDDMZ89:oo-manifesto}.
+In particular, actors are not simply an abstraction to encapsulate data and define behavior on it.
+In addition to abstracting computation and parallelism, logical actors enable decomposition of the application in a modular fashion, allowing for better isolation of bugs, containment of failures, and management of runtime application complexity.

 Every logical actor must be uniquely identified by a name.
 In other words, a logical actor must be assigned a name from a logical namespace by the application.
-The name of a logical actor acts as the logical actor's sole identity from a programming perspective.
-For example in Figure~\ref{fig:example:app}, the name of a customer actor is the implicit primary key of the \texttt{customer\_info} relation, i.e., the customer ID.
+The name of a logical actor acts as its sole immutable identity from a programming perspective.
+Moreover, names are location independent, which allows for actor mobility.
+For example in Figure~\ref{fig:example:app}, the name of a customer actor could be chosen to be the implicit primary key of the \texttt{customer\_info} relation, i.e., the customer ID.